-- 1. Irrigation Calibration provides information for the system operating where the test is completed, running at a given pressure and weather conditions - 2.
-Calibration should be undertaken on a regular basis to ensure performance is maintained.
-An annual calibration is recommended - 3.
-Where a number of significantly different blocks are involved in an overall system, calibration of each separately managed block should be considered - 4.
-If findings are unexpected, or suggest low performance, consider getting professional advice - 5.
-Low distribution uniformity may indicate poor sprinkler or emitter condition, or may indicate insufficient pressure in the system.
-Adjustments can be made and a new field test completed.
+- Irrigation Calibration provides information for the system operating only where the test is completed (i.e. only the sampling points taken or the position of the irrigator machine in the field), running at the pressure and weather conditions on the day. - Calibration should be undertaken on a regular basis to ensure performance is maintained.
+An annual calibration is recommended. - Where a number of significantly different blocks are involved in an overall system, calibration of each separately managed block should be considered. - If findings are unexpected, or suggest low performance, the performance assessor could make additional field observations of system issues or failing that seek additional advice from the operator or the supplier company. - Low distribution uniformity may indicate poor sprinkler or emitter condition, or may indicate insufficient pressure in the system.
+Adjustments can be recommended to the operator and a new field test completed.